puppetlabs/puppet-docs/source/puppet/4.9/subsystem_catalog_compilation.markdown

 ### What's a catalog?

 When configuring a node, Puppet agent uses a document called a **catalog,** which it downloads from a Puppet master server.
-The catalog describes the [desired state for each resource][resource_declaration] that should be managed, and may specify [dependency information][relationships] for resources that should be managed in a certain order.
+The catalog describes the [desired state for each resource][resource_declaration] that should be managed, and can specify [dependency information][relationships] for resources that should be managed in a certain order.

 ### Why is it used?